sweetest-framework/sweetest/GUIDELINES.md

 The reason for being able to just "offer" something without actually putting it to use is that steps classes can also be seen as libraries which define how to create a real or mocked version of a type, where the decision what to pick finally can happen elsewhere.
 To keep things simple, in most cases `offerMockRequired` and `offerRealRequired` does the trick though.

-##### Distinguish mock and real correctly
+##### Make sure to use mock and real modes correctly!

-Make sure to distinguish mock and real correctly: when you're using the production type as it's used in your product, consider it real.
+When you're using the production type as it's used in your product, consider it real.
 Everything else that is specific to your test system like mocks, spies and fakes should fall under the "mock" category for sweetest.

 #### Special case: abstract types and type hierarchies